Feature Risks are types of risks to do with functionality that you need to have in the software you’re building.

 Feature Access Risk

-Sometimes features can work for some people and not others: this could be down to Accessibility issues, language barriers or localisation.
+Sometimes features can work for some people and not others: this could be down to Accessibility issues, language barriers, localisation or security.

 You could argue that the choice of platform is also going to limit access: writing code for XBox-only leaves PlayStation owners out in the cold.
 This is largely Feature Access Risk, though Dependency Risk is related here.